Rail transport in Ireland: Freight

 Rail freight in Ireland declined in the early 21st century, and IÉ closed its container rail freight business in July 2005, saying that the sector had accounted for 10% of its freight business, but 70% of its losses.
 Container freight levels had dropped to c.35 containers on three trains per day.
 Yet Iarnród Éireann estimated that a minimum of eighteen 40-foot containers was needed for a commercially viable trainload.
 The impact of this will be about forty more lorries a day, described by Iarnród Éireann as a 'drop in the ocean' when compared to the 10,000 lorries entering Dublin Port every day.

 Freight services no longer running include ammonia trains (from Shelton Abbey, Wicklow–Cork due to the closure of a fertiliser plant), nationwide bagged cement and beer keg freight, gypsum loads (Kingscourt–Dublin), and bulk cement (from cement factories at Platin near Drogheda and Castlemungret near Limerick to silos at Sligo, Athenry, Cabra, Cork, Waterford, Tullamore and Belfast).

 Other losses included services carrying fertilisers, grain, tar, scrap metal, molasses and coal.
 The last bulk cement flow to operate in Ireland (Castlemungret – Waterford) ended in December 2009 along with the Kilmastulla Quarry – Castlemungret Shale traffic, despite making profits in the region of €1.3 million in 2006.

 Remaining freight traffic is supported by an agreement with Coillte to increase timber trains from Ballina to Belview from three to four weekly.
 This may reflect the failure of the railway to dispose of its surplus Class 201 locomotives made surplus by the retirement of the Mark 3 coach fleet.

-Bord na Móna operates an extensive 1930 km narrow-gauge railway.
-This is one of the largest industrial rail networks in Europe and is completely separate from Ireland's passenger rail system operated by Iarnród Éireann.
-It is used to transport peat from harvesting plots to processing plants and power stations of the Electricity Supply Board.
+Bord na Móna operated an extensive 1930 km narrow-gauge railway.
+This was one of the largest industrial rail networks in Europe and completely separate from Ireland's passenger rail system operated by Iarnród Éireann.
+It was used to transport peat from harvesting plots to processing plants and power stations of the Electricity Supply Board.
+Peat power generation ceased entirely in 2023, and with that the Bord na Móna network ceased operation.